April 1, 2020

-“We are expediting our launching date, our platform comes as a solution to ease the current tendering practice and take it to online completely and to support working remotely.
-We will also increase market accessibility to users, which will reflect in lower cost, more business opportunities and efficiency.
+“We are expediting our launching date, our platform comes as a solution to ease the current tendering practice and take it online completely and to support working remotely.
+We will also increase market accessibility to users, which will reflect lower costs, more business opportunities, and efficiency.
 As we speak, we are preparing our introductory video and soon it will be circulated around to introduce our platform to the world as the place for online tendering and procurement.”— Khamis Almerri, Founder at Tendering CenterKhamis Almerri Founder

 at Tendering Center

 Pivoting seems a proven strategy—and not only in times of crisis.
 That’s what Cooleaf decided to do after teaming up with Monterail in 2011.
 They pivoted their business idea three times: going from a B2C health and wellness program to organizing micro-events boosting engagement, until finally settling on selling white-labeled recognition and rewards software for corporate clients.
 Read why they embraced pivoting as their strategy and what they do to boost their presence in the HR tech area.

 Seat Unique is an innovative marketplace platform founded in 2018 in the UK to fill the gap in online access to premium tickets and hospitality packages for sports, music and cultural events.
 Here’s what Philipa Hicks, Sales & Marketing Director & Co-founder advises:Philipa Hicks Sales&Marketing Director,